xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 If she encounters her own works from a past life, the Lawgiver will automatically recognize them as her own.

+### Science of Mutation
+???
+** The Lawgiver need not only heal, but may re-create bodies as she sees fit. ** After she spends five hours performing a Medicine-based action (and making an Intelligence + Medicine roll), her target gains or loses points of physical mutations no greater than the Solar’s successes.
+(See Exalted, pp. 288-290, Manual of Exalted Power—The Lunars, pp. 206-209, and The Compass of Celestial Directions, Vol. II—The Wyld, pp. 144-148.
+Poxes and deficiencies are one point; afflictions/debilities, two points; blights/deformities, four points; abominations, six points.)
+This procedure inflicts a number of levels of lethal damage equal to the point value of the mutation bestowed (extras cannot die from this treatment unless the activation roll botches).
+This Charm can remove Wyld mutations, but the mutations it grants aren’t usually of the Wyld.
+Unless the storyteller rules otherwise, mutations granted by this Charm don’t restrict the target’s ability to live in Creation.

 ### Shape Solar Sorcery
 `Mind 7, Action`